Here’s what you need to know to get the most out of our worship service.

 As part of his rescue plan, God chooses a man named Abraham to become the father of a new nation, Israel.
 His descendants, however, find themselves enslaved by the Egyptians.

 God raises Moses to lead an exodus out of Egypt and take the Israelites to the Promised Land.
 Through a series of plagues and a miraculous escape through the Red Sea, Israel is delivered from slavery and ends up in the wilderness between Egypt and the Promised Land.

-In the wilderness God gives the laws that will govern them in the Promised Land and he leads them to build a portable temple (the tabernacle) where he will once again live among his people.
+In the wilderness God establishes the laws that will govern Israel in the Promised Land, and he leads them to build a portable temple (the tabernacle) whereby he will once again live among his people.

-Sadly, the people rebel against God and Moses repeatedly and end up living in the wilderness for 40 years, but God continues to provide for them and train them.
+Sadly, God's people rebel repeatedly and end up living in the wilderness for 40 years, but God continues to provide for them and train them.

-But after the death of Joshua, a generation rises up that turns from God and a cycle of rebellion, defeat at the hands of their enemies, crying out to God, and God delivering them through military rulers called judges begins.
-The book of Judges chronicles the darkest age in Israel’s history so far.
+But after the death of Joshua, a generation rises up that turns from God and a cycle begins, a cycle of rebellion, defeat at the hands of their enemies, crying out to God, and God delivering them through military rulers called judges.

 God’s people eventually ask for king and God gives them a king, Saul.
 Saul’s kingship is a failure, but through his successor, King David, God begins a new chapter in the story, promising David a son who will reign forever.

 Everyone thinks it will be his son Solomon, under whose leadership the temple is built in Jerusalem to replace the tabernacle.
 But Solomon’s life ends in failure and the kingdom divides in two—Israel to the north and Judah to the south.
 Both kingdoms are ruled by a series of deeply flawed kings, but prophets speak the word of God to Israel, call God’s people back to himself, and offer hope of a Davidic king who will make things right.